 Instructions

-- De-seed the bell peppers and chop into large pieces.
+- De-seed the red bell pepper and chop into large pieces.1 small red bell pepper

-- Remove the stems from the habanero peppers.
+- Remove the stems from the habanero peppers.4 habanero peppers

-- Chop the tomatoes into very large pieces.
+- Chop the tomatoes into very large pieces.2 tomatoes

-- Add all ingredients and spices to a blender and blend till smooth.
+- Add all ingredients and spices to a blender and blend till smooth.½ cup olive oil, 2 tablespoon parsley, 1 garlic clove, ½ teaspoon crushed ginger, 1 teaspoon bouillon powder, ½ teaspoon salt

 - Pour the blended mix into a pot and let cook on medium-low heat for about 20 minutes, stirring intermittently.